 (F) sale of city assets as appropriate;

-(G) improvement of procurement practices including competitive
+(G) improvement of procurement practices including competitive bidding procedures; and

 (H) review of compensation and benefits of city employees; and